ucare-uchicago/hadoop-pbse/psbin/emulab-setup/README.md

 This ns file will allocate node-0, node-1, node-2, and node-3, each
 with ip from 10.1.1.2 - 10.1.1.5 respectively.

+*IMPORTANT*: always use this naming convention (node-$i) and always start $i from 0, or the scripts below will break.

 # Login to Emulab